yvanzo/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

     Use this template to help us review your change.
 Not everything is required, depending on your change.
 Keep or delete what is relevant for your change.
-    Remember that it helps us review if you give more helpful info for us to understand your change.
+    Remember that the more helpful info your pull request includes, the easier it is for us to understand and review your changes.

     Ensure that you’ve read through and followed the Contributing Guidelines, at https://github.com/metabrainz/musicbrainz-server/blob/master/CONTRIBUTING.md